martin12333/Readable-Lisp-S-expressions/solution.md

 Individual implementations may have *additional* abbreviations that are useful for their semantics; our goal is to devise general abbreviations that others can build on if they choose.

-This is version 0.9.2 of our notation specification.
-We aren't expecting major changes from here on, but there is certainly the possibility of small refinements.
+This is version 1.0.0 of our notation specification.

 Quick Examples